thelonggamejournal/thelonggamejournal.github.io/articles.md

 ---

 ## The Long Game: Articles
-This is the fountain of knowledge
+This is where interesting articles will go.
+IT IS NOT POPULATED YET :)

 <ul>
   {% assign posts = site.posts | where_exp: "p", "p.series == 'ar'" | sort: "lesson" %}